777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/time-sync-interpolated-samples.svg

 Hopefully the reason we need to interpolate inside of the time-sync block is becoming clear.
 These extra samples will let us take into account a fraction of a sample delay.
-We only have to modify one line of code in our time synchronizer!
+In addition to calculating :code:`samples_interpolated`, we also have to modify one line of code in our time synchronizer.
 We will change the first line inside the while loop to become:

 .. code-block:: python

  out[i_out] = samples_interpolated[i_in*16 + int(mu*16)]

 We did a couple things here.
 First, we can't just use :code:`i_in` as the input sample index anymore.
 We have to multiply it by 16 because we interpolated our input samples by 16.
 Recall that the feedback loop adjusts the :code:`mu` variable.
 It represents the delay that leads to us sampling at the right moment.
 Also recall that after we calculated the new value of :code:`mu`, we added the integer part to :code:`i_in`.
 Now we will use the remainder part, which is a float from 0 to 1, and it represents the fraction of a sample we need to delay by.
-Before we weren't able to delay by a fraction of a sample, but now we are at least in increments of 16ths of a sample.
+Before we weren't able to delay by a fraction of a sample, but now we are, at least in increments of 16ths of a sample.
 What we do is multiply :code:`mu` by 16 to figure out how many samples of our interpolated signal we need to delay by.
 And then we have to round that number, since the value in the brackets ultimately is an index and must be an integer.
 If this paragraph didn't make sense, try to go back to the initial Mueller and Muller clock recovery code, and also read the comments next to each line of code.

 The actual plot output of this new code should look roughly the same as before.
-All we really did was make our simulation more realistic by adding a fractional-sample delay, and then we added the interpolator to the synchronizer in order to tcompensate for that fractional sample delay.
+All we really did was make our simulation more realistic by adding a fractional-sample delay, and then we added the interpolator to the synchronizer in order to compensate for that fractional sample delay.

 Feel free to play around with different interpolation factors, i.e., change all the 16s to some other value.
 You can also try enabling the frequency offset, or adding in white Gaussian noise to the signal before it gets received, to see how that impacts synchronization performance (hint: you might have to adjust that 0.3 multiplier).